BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 - Strongly justify the need for sampling specimens by using published and proven methodology backed up by appropriately cited literature in the proposal.

-- Keep the amount of any sample required and the number of taxa to be sampled as small as possible.
+- Keep the amount of any sample required and the number of taxa sampled as small as possible.

-- Demonstrate the competence of the researchers and availability of institutional resources to complete the research project in a timely period.
-Requests should provide evidence that the investigators have experience with associated analytical procedures (e.g., PCR amplification and sequencing of DNA from museum skins), and that the proposed studies are likely to generate useable data.
+- Demonstrate the competence of the researchers and the availability of institutional resources to complete the research project in a timely period.
+Requests should provide evidence that the investigators have experience with associated analytical procedures (e.g., PCR amplification and sequencing of DNA from museum skins) and that the proposed studies will likely generate usable data.

-- The rarity of the taxa to be sampled in the wild (endangered species and poorly known taxa) as well as in museum collections will influence the approval of a request.
+- The rarity of the taxa to be sampled in the wild (endangered species and poorly known taxa) and in museum collections will influence the approval of a request.

 - The effect of the sampling procedure and the amount of the sample taken on the physical integrity of any specimen and its future utility for other kinds of systematic research will influence the approval of a request.